ijemmao/task_bot/README.md

   * return results for a restaurant query
   * carry on at least one conversation
   * send back an [*attachment* message](https://github.com/howdyai/botkit#botreply) in response to something.
+  * /invite your bot to the Slack #bots channel
+* your heroku URL.
+This is so we can wake up your bot if heroku sleeps your dyno.
+Alternatively you could add an [Outgoing Webhook](https://api.slack.com/outgoing-webhooks) that would wake up your bot for extra credit.

 # Extra Credit